josephjojoe/Mindy/README.md

 # Mindy
 A no-nonsense minimal bot.
-Keeping it simple with moderation and utility commands, and nothing more.
+Keeping it simple with moderation and utility commands, and nothing else.
 Mindy is written in discord.py.

 ## Invite
 To invite Mindy to your server, click <a href='https://discord.com/api/oauth2/authorize?client_id=750245181667934219&permissions=8&scope=bot'>here</a>.
 Mindy currently requires Administrator privileges, although this is likely to change under the principle of least privilege as more commands are added.